UdaraJay/MEP/README.md

 ## Todo
 - [ ] Parse headers with fallback
-- [ ] Parse HTML body with fallback to Text
+- [ ] Parse HTML body in fragments with fallback to Text
 - [ ] Generate raw email (threaded) messages for Gmail